Differential Galois groups of $G$-connections with Coxeter singularities: Rational canonical form

-By Remark~\ref{rem:semistable}, to determine the fundamental strata of depth $r/h$ based at $x_I$, we need to determine the non-nilpotent elements of~$\fg_{x_I}(m+i/h)$.
-This is accomplished by exploiting the relationship between the Iwahori grading and the corresponding $\Z/h\Z$-grading on $\fg$ given by
+Fundamental strata of depth $r/h$ based at $x_I$ are determined by non-nilpotent elements of \mbox{$\fg_{x_I}(m+j/h)$}.
+We find these elements by exploiting the relationship between the Iwahori grading and the Coxeter grading on $\fg$ considered in \S \ref{ss:CoxeterGrading}.

 Choose $u$ such that $u^h=t$, and consider a ramified cover $\cK_b/\cK$ such that $\check{\rho}(u)$ is an element of $T(\cK_b)$.
 (If $G$ is of adjoint type, one can take $b=h$; otherwise, one needs to pass to $b=2h$.)
 One obtains